What Is The Difference Between Domestic and Foreign Bearing Drawings

-The space can be divided into eight regions by the normal plane V, the horizontal plane H, and the side plane W, which are the first, second, third, fourth, fifth, sixth, seventh, and eighth angles, respectively.
+Divide the space into eight regions by the normal plane V, the horizontal plane H, and the side plane W. Which are the first, second, third, fourth, fifth, sixth, seventh, and eighth angles, respectively.
 3 is shown.

-2.1 The projection of the object in the first angular angle is called the first angular projection, also known as the E method - the European method.
+2.1 The first annular projection is to project the object within the first-minute angle, which is also known as the E method - the European method.

-2.2 The projection of the object in the third angular angle is called the third-angle projection, also known as the A method - the American method.
+2.2 The third angular angle is to project the object in the third angle called the triangular projection.
+It is also known as the A method - the American method.

-The third triangle projection is a method of imagining that an object is placed in a transparent glass box, and each side of the glass box is used as a projection surface, and a figure is obtained by positive projection according to the position of the person-surface object, as shown in FIGS. 4 and 5.
+The third triangle projection is a method of imagining that an object is placed in a transparent glass box.
+And, use each side of the glass box as a projection surface.
+In addition, use the method to obtain a bearing figure according to the position of person-face-object by orthographic projection, as shown in FIGS. 4 and 5.

-The ISO international standard stipulates that the positions of the six basic views in the third-angle projection are as shown in Fig. 6.
+The ISO international standard stipulates that the positions of the six basic views in the third-angle projection are like the picture as below Fig. 6.

-The above view is obtained by projecting an object onto each projection surface of a closed rectangular (transparent) "projection box".
+The method to obtain the above view is to project objects onto the projection surfaces of a closed rectangular (transparent) "projection box".

-Each view can be understood as the actual image of the object he sees when the observer's line of sight is perpendicular to the corresponding projection surface.
+People can see each view as the actual image of the object he sees when the observer's line of sight is perpendicular to the corresponding projection surface.

-The front view is the observer who imagines that he is in front of the object and moves the position of the eye point by point, and the line of sight is always perpendicular to the imaginary erected projection surface (transparent) to obtain the front projection of the object.
-Other views can be similarly obtain.
+The front view is the observer who imagines that he is in front of the object and moves the position of the eyepoint by point.
+And the line of sight is always perpendicular to the imaginary erected projection surface (transparent) to obtain the front projection of the object.
+Other views are available in a similar way.

 Sign up for our newsletter to stay up-to-date with our promotions, discounts, sales, and special offers.